 The field of healthcare is growing and constantly evolving.
 To keep up with these changes and deliver care to patients as efficiently as possible, many employers rely on the expert support of medical assistants.
 By earning a Medical Assisting Certificate or Associate degree at Carrington College® or Carrington College® California, you can learn the skills necessary to perform common clinical procedures and administrative tasks.

-The Medical Assistant programs at our institutions were designed to help you acquire the practical knowledge you’ll be expected to know and the specialized skills you may be required to utilize as an entry-level medical assistant.
+The Medical Assisting programs at our institutions were designed to help you acquire the practical knowledge you’ll be expected to know and the specialized skills you may be required to utilize as an entry-level medical assistant.
 This program:

 - Is comprised of three segments: administrative, clinical and externship

 - Gives you the ability to acquire real-world experience while performing an externship at an approved healthcare facility